 Nowadays, ‘garbanzo beans’ have been used mostly by Spanish speakers.
 They also believe that this term is from ‘garbantzu’ because the meaning of ‘’garbantzu’ is ‘dry seed’ where ‘garau’ is ‘seed’ and ‘antzu’ is ‘dry’.

-For more information, ‘garbantzu’ is an old word in the Basque language still used by people in the Basque area today.
+For more information, ‘garbantzu’ is an old word in the Basque language still used by people when referring to food from Basque cuisine nowadays.
 Where is Basque, by the way?
 It is located in the western Pyrenees mountains between Spain and France.

 How About The Name ‘Chickpeas’?

 The origin of the term ‘chickpeas’ is clearer.
 It is derived from ‘cicer’ – a Latin word that also is chickpeas’ scientific name.

 After that, the French started to change ‘cicer’ into ‘pois ciche’, then the English called them ‘chich pease’ because it is easier for them to pronounce.

 But until the 17th century, people altered the plant’s name again because they thought ‘chich pease’ where ‘pease’ is more likely a plural word.
 Therefore, they ended up with the term ‘chickpea’ – a singular form that everyone has used until now.